RT-WDF/rt-wdf_lib/README.md

 # Getting started
 To get started, check out the [wdfRenderer](http://github.com/RT-WDF/rt-wdf_renderer) project, which runs some [reference circuits](https://github.com/RT-WDF/rt-wdf_renderer/tree/master/Circuits).

 # Contact
 Drop a line to rt-wdf@e-rm.de to get in touch!

+# Acknoledgements
+Initial development of the RT-WDF libary was partly sponsored by [CCRMA](https://ccrma.stanford.edu)/Stanford University.
+A special thanks goes to Julius Orion Smith III for making this possible.